ltteng/eslint-config/README.md

 type foo = { bar: 2 }
 ```

-> [!NOTE]
-> About plugin renaming - it is actually rather a dangerous move that might lead to potential naming collisions, pointed out [here](https://github.com/eslint/eslint/discussions/17766) and [here](https://github.com/prettier/eslint-config-prettier#eslintconfigjs-flat-config-plugin-caveat).
-As this config also very **personal** and **opinionated**, I ambitiously position this config as the only **"top-level"** config per project, that might pivots the taste of how rules are named.
->
-> This config cares more about the user-facings DX, and try to ease out the implementation details.
-For example, users could keep using the semantic `import/order` without ever knowing the underlying plugin has migrated twice to `eslint-plugin-i` and then to `eslint-plugin-import-x`.
-User are also not forced to migrate to the implicit `i/order` halfway only because we swapped the implementation to a fork.
->
-> That said, it's probably still not a good idea.
-You might not want to do this if you are maintaining your own eslint config.
->
-> Feel free to open issues if you want to combine this config with some other config presets but faced naming collisions.
-I am happy to figure out a way to make them work.
-But at this moment I have no plan to revert the renaming.

 Since v2.9.0, this preset will automatically rename the plugins also for your custom configs.
 You can use the original prefix to override the rules directly.

 <details>